Culture of South Africa: Art

 The oldest art objects in the world were discovered in a South African cave.
 Dating from 75,000 years ago, these small drilled snail shells could have no other function than to have been strung on a string as a necklace.
 South Africa was one of the cradles of the human species.
 One of the defining characteristics of the human species is the creation of art (from Latin "ars", meaning worked or formed from basic material).

-The scattered tribes of Khoisan peoples moving into South Africa from around 10,000 BC had their own fluent art styles seen today in a multitude of cave paintings.
-They were superseded by Bantu and Nguni peoples with their own vocabularies of art forms.
+The scattered tribes of Khoisan peoples moving into South Africa from around 10,000 BC had their own distinct art styles, evident today in numerous cave paintings.
+They were superseded by the Bantu and Nguni peoples, which developed their own vocabularies of art forms.
 In the 20th century, traditional tribal forms of art were scattered and re-melded by the divisive policies of apartheid.

-New great forms of art evolved in the mines and townships: a dynamic art using everything from plastic strips to bicycle spokes.
+New forms of art emerged in the mines and townships: a dynamic art using materials ranging from plastic strips to bicycle spokes.
 The Dutch-influenced folk art of the Afrikaner Trekboer and the urban white artists earnestly following changing European traditions from the 1850s onwards also contributed to this eclectic mix, which continues to evolve today.

-One form of art developed during the period of apartheid.
+One form of art developed during the apartheid period.
 This new characterisation was termed "township art" and became common in the 1960s and 1970s.
-This art style tended to depict scenes from everyday life of poor black individuals in South Africa.
+This art style tended to depict scenes from the everyday life of poor black individuals in South Africa.
 Common visual elements in this art style are dilapidated houses, women washing clothes, penny whistlers, and black mother-and-child tableaux.